-To drive more opens, consider putting pertinent information upfront in your subject lines.
+To drive more open, consider putting pertinent information up front in your subject lines.
 This way, the receiver knows what to expect on opening the email – and if at all, it’s worth the effort.

 A good way to measure the effectiveness of your subject lines is by running A/B tests.
 Send two different subject lines to two different groups and analyze which one performs better.
 This will help you understand your target audiences’ behavior and analyze the “why” behind it.